danielmagnussons/orgmode/README.md

-orgmode for Sublime Text
+orgmode for Sublime Text 2 & 3
 =============

 Handles .org files.
 Supported features is listed in README.org

-Tested **on Windows 7 and Ubuntu 12.04 and Mac OS X 10.7.5**.

-Tested with sublime 2 and sublime 3
+Tested **on Windows 7 and Ubuntu 12.04 and Mac OS X 10.7.5** with Sublime Text 2 & 3

 Features